babar-raza/package-descriptions/aspose.com/nuget/aspose-for-net/Aspose.OCR for .NET.md

 - Scan rotated images.
 - Application of various noise removal filters to assist image recognition.

-## New Features & Enhancements in Version 20.6
+## New Features & Enhancements in Version 20.7

-- Improved recognition quality.
-- Added API support for working with streams and recognition areas.
-- Added ability to specify characters for recognition.
-- Added the ability to calculate skew of the image.
+- Ability to remove vertical and horizontal lines from tables.
+- Added the support of image recognition using `GPU` and `CUDA` technology (available in separate assembly `Aspose.OCR.Gpu`).

-For the detailed notes, please visit [Aspose.OCR for .NET 20.6 - Release Notes](https://docs.aspose.com/display/ocrnet/Aspose.OCR+for+.NET+20.6+-+Release+Notes).
+For the detailed notes, pelase visit [Aspose.OCR for .NET 20.7 - Release Notes](https://docs.aspose.com/ocr/net/aspose-ocr-for-net-20-7-release-notes/).

 ## Read Image Formats for OCR